A Guide to How Often To Vacuum a Pool – Daily, Weekly or Monthly?

 Heavy Use

-If your pool gets very heavy use, particularly with children, then you are likely to need to vacuum more frequently.
+If your pool gets very heavy use, particularly with children, you will likely need to vacuum more frequently.
 Most children love to keep getting out of the pool, run around and then jump back in.
-When they do this they take dust, grass and who knows what else back into the pool with them.
+When they do this, they take dust, grass and who knows what else back into the pool.

 Of course, it isn’t just children that may bring debris into the pool with them.
 Adults can also be the culprits.